dduriba/dduriba.github.io/_posts/Cyberpunk-2077/2024-12-10-cyberpunk-2077-computer-messages-and-files-act-2-evelyn.md

 <span class="pen-bold">To: Judy Alvarez</span>
 <hr class="cyberpunk-hr">
 Hey!<br>
 I had a really weird sich with a client.
 I met him at the bar when I was offline.
 He said he'd been coming to me exclusively for a few months and that he wanted to get to know me.
 We talked a lot.
 He's a corpo.
 He said his job isn't that different to mine because he also has to put on an act all day.
-Like, he has to play golf with his boss, who he hatesor whatever.
-He seemed kinds nice.
+Like, he has to play golf with his boss, who he hates or whatever.
+He seemed kinda nice.
 Now he wants to meet up outside of Clouds.
 What do I do???
 <br><br>
 -----
 <br><br>